M64GitHub/libtsprites/README.md

 the max.

 It is assumed, that the terminal supports: UTF-8 unicode, 24 bit colors, and is set-up with a proper monospaced font.
-Tests so far were done on kitty, the gnome-terminal (Ubuntu default), and kitty on the mac.
-Those for sure work well and fast. mac note: iTerm2 "works", but has shown to be very slow.
-The recommended terminal on the mac would be kitty.
+Tests so far were done on `kitty`, the `gnome-terminal` (Ubuntu default), and `kitty on the mac.
+Those for sure work well and fast.
+mac note: `iTerm2` "works", but has shown to be very slow.
+The recommended terminal on the mac would be `kitty`.
 I run it on linux and mac personally.
 A note about nerd-fonts (https://www.nerdfonts.com/font-downloads) shall be given here as well.